meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 230
 ---
-You want to share Terraform state with your team, store it securely, and provide state locking.How would you do this?
+You want to share Terraform state with your team, store it securely, and provide state locking.
+How would you do this?
 (Choose three.)

 - A. Using the remote Terraform backend with Terraform Cloud / Terraform Enterprise.
 - B. Using the local backend.